 EDU619b Action Research: Implementation

-A combination of 6 additonal credits in education, special education, liberal arts, or music courses at the 500 level or above.
+A combination of 6 additional credits in education, special education, liberal arts, or music courses at the 500 level or above.

 For consideration of admission to the MEd in Gifted Education degree program, the applicant should have the following credentials: